alexeev-engineer/SQLRMT/README.md

 ## Copyright
 SQLRMT - blazing fast tool for work with remote databases.

 Copyright © 2024 Alexeev Bronislav.
-All rights reversed
+All rights reversed.

 The registered trademark Linux® is used pursuant to a sublicense from LMI, the exclusive licensee of Linus Torvalds, owner of the mark on a world-wide basis.